menu

 As the meta shifted to aggro strategies to combat RUG and other ramp ideas, control had to shift as well.
 This time it went back to winning games on the back of Consume the Meek, Sea Gate Oracle, Jace, the Mind Sculptor, and Grave Titan.
 I expect the black titan will see a rise back to its rather recent highs as the finals were a U/B control mirror, so if you were able to pick any up during the price lull now would be a good time to use Worlds hype and mark their price up a bit to gain some profits.

-Primeval Titan held its crown as the king of the titans, though all of them including Abyssal Persecutor and Wurmcoil Engine showed up in the standard portion of decks with more than 13 points.
+Primeval titan held its crown as the king of the titans, though all of them including Abyssal Persecutor and Wurmcoil Engine showed up in the standard portion of decks with more than 13 points.
 The trend of 1-2 copies of Inferno titan in R/G Ramp style decks continued, as did the need for Avenger of Zendikar.
 As long as ramp strategies continue to have a place in the metagame, expect those cards to carry a decent price.
 Watch the metagame closely and when the decks no longer show results, take advantage of the lower prices.

 We were given a pair of preview cards from Mirrodin Besieged, a pair of 2/2's for 3.
 The first being 1WW has double strike and protection from black and green, and its counterpart costing 1BB with first strike and infect, protection from red and white.
 If Infect becomes a viable archetype with the second set, expect to see both of these cards with at least moderate demand.
 Paladin en-vec always saw demand in every set that it was printed in, and with White based aggro decks missing few pieces to be a upper tier deck, now is the time to stock up on key components of both Infect and White based aggro.
-Its also worth noting that the black card is currently one of the hardest creatures to kill in standard, with Disfigure being its biggest threat.
+Its also worth noting that the black card is currently one of the hardest creatures to kill in standard, with disfigure being its biggest threat.

 Know what card was underrepresented at worlds that can still get you a good price to most players?
-Molten-Tail Masticore.
+Molten-tail Masticore.
 Its made almost no impact in standard since its release, and I see its value dropping off unless

 something in the next set makes this card shine.
-As we have seen with the -ling type cards; Torchling and Thornling, the various Argentum Masticore style cards can't compete with the original, and will only see fringe play.
+As we have seen with the -ling type cards; Torchling and Thornling, the various Masticore style cards can't compete with the original, and will only see fringe play.
 Get rid of any extra copies of the card you have while they still maintain the "masticore" card type price boost, because more and more people are coming to realize that its a bit of a bust.

 Mox Opal's numbers aren't looking good for standard either.
 With another two sets to come out in the Mirrrodin block, it could see its value rise, and the inclusion in extended gives us a good sign for the card.
 I would hold what you have and try to pick them up at a decent rate because a metalcraft strategy could see a boost come the next set.